Standing Dumbbell Fly: How to Do, Muscle Worked, Tips

 What is a good standing dumbbell fly weight?

 When doing dumbbell flies, it’s best to choose a weight that’s appropriate for your fitness level.
-If you are new to weight lifting, it is recommended that you start with a light weight of 3 to 5 pounds.
+If you are new to weight lifting, starting with a light weight of 3 to 5 pounds is recommended.

 If you are experienced, you may want to use 8 to 10 pound weights.